stacks-network/c32check/README.md

 ## c32 Addresses

-Specific to Blockstack, the Stacks blockchain uses c32-encoded public key hashes as addresses.
+The Stacks blockchain uses c32-encoded public key hashes as addresses.
 Specifically, a **c32check address** is a c32check-encoded ripemd160 hash.

+---

 # Examples